Burger King responds after family says children saw sex scene playing on TV

 Share Article

 SOUTHGATE, Mich.
-(WXYZ) - Richard Avery tells 7 Action News he was shocked when he arrived at Burger King on Eureka Road in Southgate, and witnessed a film playing on the TV depicting sexual and other graphic images.
+(WXYZ) - Richard Avery said he was shocked when he arrived at Burger King near Detroit and witnessed a film playing on the TV depicting sexual and other graphic images.

 He says he was there with his two young boys who were also stunned at the discovery.